Monday, December 14, 2020

 Kate and Teddy are in Cancun with their mother, Claire (played by Kimberly Williams-Paisley).
 They were all brought there on a holiday vacation by Claire's boyfriend, Bob (played by Tyrese Gibson...the name "Bob" does not suit him at all) and his son, Jack, who is the younger, cuter kid who will be joining Kate on the new adventure.
 I would estimate Jack's age to be between 7 and 9.
 Kate is not happy at all.
 She hates being on a sunny beach so close to Christmas and would rather be ice-skating or drinking cocoa or Christmas shopping.
 I'm with Kate.
 Christmases in warm weather climates just seem strange to me.
 While it doesn't always snow every Christmas where I live, I can always count on it to be cold.
 Christmas is the holiday where you sit around the fire wearing your favorite cozy sweater and sipping a mug of cider or hot cocoa.
 It just makes more sense in cold weather!
 Kate is also not happy because she still misses her dad, who had died as a firefighter only a few years ago.
 She thinks Bob is going to propose to her mom and she's not ready for that.
 I can kind of see where she's coming from because if your mom's boyfriend invited her, both her children, and his kid on a trip to Mexico during Christmas vacation, that does seem like he's in it for the long haul.
 We know Claire and Bob have been dating for ten months and have known each other before they started dating, but we don't know where they met.
 Work?
 A support group for widowers?
 As it turns out, Bob's wife also died.
 You'd think Kate and Jack would bond over having a dead parent, but no, doesn't really ever come up.

 Kate is so upset she makes a Christmas Wish to Santa.
 She decides she doesn't want the electric scooter (from going over my review of the first movie, I was reminded that in this universe, kids only get ONE present from Santa, so you better choose wisely!), but would rather "get out of this place."
-She's worried "It's gonna feel like Dad never existed" if her mom and Bob get married.
+She's worried "it's gonna feel like Dad never existed" if her mom and Bob get married.
 She even threatens (to literally nobody) that she'll run away.
 The next day she'll get her opportunity to do so when Bob discovers some tickets "complimentary from the hotel".
 Teddy and some girl go snorkeling.
 I wasn't sure if this was his girlfriend he brought along on the trip or a girl he met there (I have reason to believe it's the latter), but all he talks about in this movie is going snorkeling with this girl.
 Claire and Bob get to spend the night at Tulum with a private tour of the Mayan ruins.
 Meanwhile, the two youngest kids will get to go to a "kids' club slumber party" complete with all the ice cream they can eat.
 As a kid, that would have been my worst nightmare.
-Not the all the ice cream you can eat part (though I'd probably eat too much and get super sick), but being in a foreign (quite literally in this case!) place with a bunch of hyper kids (you know they'd be all buzzed on sugar!)
-I don't even know where I'm expected to spend the night.
+Not the all the ice cream you can eat part (though I'd probably eat too much and get super sick), but being in a foreign (quite literally in this case!) place with a bunch of hyper kids (you know they'd be all buzzed on sugar!).
 Honestly, Claire and Bob, if you wanted to have your own romantic trip to Tulum, why didn't you just go on this trip without your kids?

 I need to interject with a weird fashion choice that I believe that was missed by the wardrobe department.
 There's no way this could have been intentional.
 So when the group is all gathered saying their good-byes before they go their separate ways, I notice that Claire and Teddy are wearing VERY similar shirts.
 They're both blue and peach buttons-ups.
 The designs are different, but both have some kind of pattern, kind of like a Hawaiian shirt.
 I have a hard time believing a teen boy would wear a shirt so similar to his mother's.